-If your video has been claimed by a third party, then most likely it has been matched by Content ID.
-You can check the details of any match policies that have been applied to your videos by clicking the descriptive link next to the video in your Video Manager.
-A Content ID claim has the ability to block, track, or monetize your video depending on the match policy decided by the third party.
-A contend ID claim means you cannot monetize the video you have uploaded.
-It does not usually have any effects on your partnership status unless the third party decides to remove the Content ID match and replace it with a Copyright claim (which is very much possible).
+If your video has been matched by Content ID, then most likely it has been claimed by a third party.
+You can receive a Content ID Claim if you have been using copyright-protected material in your video.
+A copyright owner can decide to block, track, or monetize your video depending on the match policy applied.
+In many cases, content ID claim means you cannot monetize the video you have uploaded.
+It does not usually have any effects on your partnership status unless the third party decides to remove the Content ID match and replace it with a Copyright Claim (which is very much possible).

-Videos that remain live: Monetized or tracked videos
+Monetized or tracked videos

-Dispute or Appeal Content ID Claims
+Dispute or Appear Content ID Claims

 If you've already disputed a Content ID match and believe that the content owner erroneously upheld the claim, you may be able to appeal the decision.
 More information can be found here: https://support.google.com/youtube/answer/2770411?hl=en